Amadeo Bordiga: Legacy

-Jacques Camatte began corresponding with Bordiga from the age of 19 in 1954, and Bordiga developed a long-standing relationship with Camatte and ideological influence over him.
+Jacques Camatte began corresponding with Bordiga at the age of 19 in 1954, and Bordiga developed a long-standing relationship with Camatte and ideological influence over him.
 Camatte's early work very much reads in line with the Bordigist current, and Bordiga frequently contributed to Camatte's journal Invariance near the end of his life.
-Even after Camatte's break with Marxism following Bordiga's death, Camatte's preoccupation within the subject of Gemeinwesen (community, commonwealth) within Marx's work was consistent with Bordiga's emphasis on the anti-individualist and collectivist aspects of Marxism.
+Even after Camatte's break with Marxism following Bordiga's death, Camatte's preoccupation with the subject of Gemeinwesen (community, commonwealth) within Marx's work was consistent with Bordiga's emphasis on the anti-individualist and collectivist aspects of Marxism.
 Bordiga also influenced Gilles Dauvé, and had great influence over the ultra-leftist currents of the 20th and 21st centuries.

 The Amadeo Bordiga Foundation was established in 1998 in Formia, in the house where Bordiga spent the last several months of his life.
 The foundation organizes publications of Bordiga's works and encourages further expansions upon his ideas.
 In August 2020, Historical Materialism published The Science and Passion of Communism, an anthology of English translations of Bordiga's work.